This is a sponsored post written by me on behalf of Safeway. All opinions are 100% mine.

 How many people do you have to feed and do you want leftovers?
 Some quick turkey math: A whole turkey is going to yield about 40% meat after it’s cooked.
 So, a 12 lb bird will give you just under 5 lbs of cooked meat and at about 8 ounces per serving, a 12 lb bird will feed around 10 people.

-Figure out how much you need for the big (or small) event and the type of meat most people will want to eat and plan accordingly.
-Check with your local Safeway for sales and specials at your local store to get the best price on your bird.
+Figure out how much you need for the big (or small) event and the type of meat most people will want to eat, and plan accordingly.

 2. Turkey dressing or stuffing